pytorch/pytorch/torch/ao/quantization/backend_config/README.md

 * `_set_root_node_getter`
 * `_set_extra_inputs_getter`

-As an optimization, operator patterns such as (`torch.nn.Linear`, `torch.nn.ReLU`) may be fused into `nni.LinearReLU`.
+As an optimization, operator patterns such as (`torch.nn.ReLU`, `torch.nn.Linear`) may be fused into `nni.LinearReLU`.
 This is performed during the prepare phase according to the function specified in `set_fuser_method`, which replaces the pattern with the fused module.
 During the convert phase, these fused modules (identified by `set_fused_module`) will then be converted to the reference quantized versions of the modules.

 In FX graph mode quantization, we replace the corresponding nodes in the graph using two helper functions set by the user: `root_node_getter`, which returns the root node (typically the weighted module in the pattern like `torch.nn.Linear`) to replace the matched pattern in the graph, and `extra_inputs_getter`, which returns a list of extra input arguments that will be appended to the existing arguments of the fused module (copied over from the root node).
 See [this snippet](https://gist.github.com/jerryzh168/8bea7180a8ba3c279f2c9b050f2a69a6) for an example usage.